Al Qaeda operative, 'Punjabis' thought killed in South Waziristan Predator strike

 Another report, from the BBC, said that several "Punjabis" were killed in the Feb.
 20 strike in South Waziristan.
 The names or number of the so-called Punjabis was not disclosed, however.

 The term Punjabi is often used to describe one of the several Pakistani terror groups based in Punjab province.
-These groups include the Lashkar-e-Taiba, Jaish-e-Mohammed, Lashkar-e-Jhangvi, Harkat-ul-Jihad-al-Islami, Harkat-ul-Mujahideen, and Harkar-ul-Ansar.
+These groups include the Lashkar-e-Taiba, Jaish-e-Mohammed, Lashkar-e-Jhangvi, Harakat-ul-Jihad-al-Islami, Harakat-ul-Mujahideen, and Harkar-ul-Ansar.
 Also, these is a group known as the Punjabi Taliban, which is made up from members of the various Punjabi terror groups.
 And finally, there is a group that calls itself al Qaeda in Punjab.

 The strike against al Qaeda and Punjabi terrorists in the Azam Warzak area of South Waziristan highlights the failure of the Pakistani military and government's policy of selectively battling Taliban groups in the tribal areas.
 Although the military went on the offensive against the Movement of the Taliban in Pakistan in the Mehsud tribal areas of South Waziristan, it ignored the Wazir Taliban, under the control of Mullah Nazir.